DAP_r Research: Impact and Interfaces of Creative Practice Research

 The DAP_r project funded research investigating the value and contribution doctoral training in creative practice research makes to professional practice and pedagogy.

+The core research methodology was one-on-one interviews and workshops with current and completed practice research candidates, as well as analysis of PhD outcomes of said practitioners/researchers.
+The booklet presents a record of the data collected through interviews and workshops.
 The research was undertaken by postdoctoral researcher Dr Cecilia De Marinis, who was previously engaged as a research fellow within the ADAPT-r Project at RMIT Europe.
 The DAP_r research built on surveys of PhD candidates (current and completed) undertaken as part of ADAPT-r.

 As well as being iteratively reported back to partners throughout 2017, research in-progress was presented at the Impact By Designing Conference in Bruxelles in April 2017, at the Practice in Research <> Research in Practice event at Bond University in July, and CA2RE Conference for Artistic and Architectural (Doctoral) Research at the University of Ljubljana in September 2017.